Should deminers wear blast-boots (mine-boots)?

 This is my answer.

-1) In general, field people agree that there is something wrong with the idea that a deminer who has cleared the ground needs to wear foot protection in order to walk on it.
-If he is working properly, the ground should be cleared before his foot falls there.
-If he believes it may not be, he should clear it, not try to protect against the consequences – because the civilian who uses the land tomorrow will not have any chance of protecting against “the consequences”.
-Exceptions to this argument may occur during survey and CASEVAC, when weight spreading “snow-shoe” protection has occasionally been tried.
+1) In general, field people agree that there is something wrong with the idea that a deminer who has searched and cleared the ground needs to wear foot protection in order to walk on it.
+If he is working properly, the ground should be safe before his foot falls there.
+If he believes it may not be, he should search and clear it, not try to protect against the consequences – because the civilian who uses the land tomorrow will not have any chance of protecting against the consequences.
+Exceptions to this argument may occur during survey and CASEVAC, when weight spreading snow-shoe protection has occasionally been tried.
 These are little used, probably because they often make the wearer slow and unstable on rough or overgrown land.

-Anyone wearing inflatable "boots" needs to walk like a duck over smooth ground without significant undergrowth and is deliberately leaving mines behind - so is definitely not engaged in Humanitarian Demining.
+Anyone wearing inflatable 'boots' like that shown above needs to walk like a duck over smooth ground without significant undergrowth and is deliberately leaving mines behind - so is definitely not engaged in Humanitarian Demining.
 They were designed for rapid minefield breeching in combat and that is their only regular use.

-2) None of the available blast boots fully protect against any AP blast mine, and the independent scientific evidence suggests they are useless against the size of mine that most deminers are clearing.
-See United States Army Institute of Surgical Research (USAISR) Lower Extremity Assessment Programme (LEAP) study (which has removed from the website where it was formally available) for the best scientific evidence of this (to date).
+2) None of the available blast boots fully protect against any anti-personnel blast mine, and the independent scientific evidence suggests they are useless against the size of mine that most deminers are clearing.
+See United States Army Institute of Surgical Research (USAISR) Lower Extremity Assessment Programme (LEAP) - later apparently renamed Lower Extremity Amputation Prevention - study for the best scientific evidence of this (to date).
 Other studies have been made by manufacturers – and lack the objectivity of genuinely disinterested inquiry.

 A WELCO blast boot after the wearer stepped on a PMA-3 (35g Tetryl) in Bosnia.
 The wearer lost his foot.
 DDASaccident.pdf